anirbanbasu/ollama-downloader/README.md

 # Ollama (library and Hugging Face) model downloader

-Rather evident from the name, this is a tool to help download models for [Ollama](https://ollama.com/) and [supported models from Hugging Face](https://huggingface.co/models?apps=ollama).
+Rather evident from the name, this is a tool to help download models for [Ollama](https://ollama.com/) including [supported models from Hugging Face](https://huggingface.co/models?apps=ollama).
 However, doesn't Ollama already download models from its library using `ollama pull <model:tag>`?

 Yes, but wait, not so fast...!